Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 Internally, UI Toolkit installs an event listener in the form of the `PanelEventHandler` component which intercepts events that `InputSystemUIInputModule` sends and translates them into UI Toolkit-specific events that are then routed into the visual tree.
 If you employ `EventSystem.SetUITookitEventSystemOverride`, this default mechanism is bypassed.

->**Note:**
+> [!NOTE]
->XR ([tracked-type input](#tracked-type-input)) is not yet supported in combination with UI Toolkit.
+> XR ([tracked-type input](#tracked-type-input)) is not yet supported in combination with UI Toolkit.
 This means that you cannot use devices such as VR controllers to operate interfaces created with UI Toolkit.

 There are some additional things worth noting: